-Will I need a specialised insurance policy to cover my American car?
+Will I need a specialised insurance policy to cover my American car in the UK?

-Broadly speaking, you’ll need the same kind of insurance to cover an American import as you would a British car; you may just have a few extra specific needs, to do with finding appropriate replacement parts for example.
+Broadly speaking, you’ll need the same kind of car insurance to cover an American import as you would a British car or Japanese imported car; you may just have a few extra specific needs, to do with finding appropriate replacement parts for example.

 One key difference is that often, to insure an American import, you will need to be at least 25 years old.
-However this won’t always be the case, though you may find that if you can take out a policy as someone under 25, you’ll be paying significantly more for an imported car versus a UK model.
+This won’t always be the case but you may find that if you can take out a policy as someone under 25 you’ll be paying significantly more for an imported car versus a UK model.

 Insuring imported cars from any country tends to come with certain requirements and stipulations that mean many insurers simply won’t do it.

-Repairs to an American car will tend to cost a little more than they would for one built in the UK, purely because of the cost of acquiring the parts and specialist knowledge required to fix them.
+Also, repairs to American cars will tend to cost a little more than they would for one built in the UK, purely because of the cost of acquiring the parts and specialist knowledge required to fix them.